UN warns of ‘blatant disregard for basic humanity’ in Gaza warfare | KRDO

 “There is no safe area, neither Rafah, nor Khan Younis, nor Gaza, nor Dier, they are all liars, they say it is a safe area, they let us seek refuge, they evacuated Khan Younis and Gaza and still they bomb.”

-The head of the United Nations Relief and Works Agency for Palestine Refugees, Philippe Lazzarini, also warned against “horrors” that could follow in the wake of Israel’s expanding military operation, noting that an additional 60,000 people are now seeking shelter in overcrowded UN facilities.
+The head of the UN Relief and Works Agency for Palestine Refugees, Philippe Lazzarini, also warned against “horrors” that could follow in the wake of Israel’s expanding military operation, noting that an additional 60,000 people are now seeking shelter in overcrowded UN facilities.

 “The evacuation order pushes people to concentrate into what is less than one-third of the Gaza Strip.
 They need everything: food, water, shelter, and mostly safety.
 Roads to the south are clogged,” Lazzarini said Monday, noting that access to water is limited in Gaza.